lilactown/observe-component/README.md

 ```

 #### `fromComponent(observeComponent, [ events[] ])`
-Returns the stream attached to the `StreamableComponent`.
+Returns the stream attached to the `ObservableComponent`.
 An optional array of `events` can be supplied to return a stream only containing those events.

 fromComponent streams emit a `ComponentEvent` object.